 The dampened paper sliders will introduce excess water that will dilute these new types of ink when printing on an etching press.
 The simplest way to prevent the plate from slipping when using water washable ink is to place it on a sheet of paper with a bit of tooth or slight texture that you have taped to the press bed.
 You can create a similar registration template on this sheet.
 If you clean the back of the plate before printing you can re-use this sheet, or you can pre-prepare a sheet for each print.
 Here we have used a sheet of A4 writing paper that is not too smooth.

 Do take a look at the customer reviews on our website to see how other printmakers work with the presses.
-For tips on securing the presses before printing take a look at our previous post Setting up the press We will have some helpful ideas on relief printing with the press in the third article coming in the series.
+For tips on securing the presses before printing take a look at our previous post Setting up the press We have some helpful ideas on relief printing with the press in the third article in the series.

 More Printmaking Articles on the Blog